 - a.
-The Board appreciated how the building color lightens as it moved upward to the top building but had concerns with the roof which they characterized as being visually distracting and somewhat heavy due to the greater number of wall surfaces, unlike the rest of the building which relies on four planes.
-As such the Board recommended a condition that the design team study ways of using fixtures that are less intrusive, using lighting that is less bright, and de-emphasizing or reducing the mullion patterning or density so that roof becomes appearance and less pronounced and potentially lighter in appearance.
+The Board appreciated how the building color lightens as it moved upward to the top building but had concerns with the roof which they characterized as being visually distracting and somewhat heavy due to the greater number of wall surfaces unlike the rest of the building which relies on four planes.
+As such the Board supported a condition that the design team study ways of using fixtures that are less intrusive, using lighting that is less bright, and de-emphasizing or reducing the mullion patterning or density so that roof becomes appearance and less pronounced and potentially lighter in appearance.
 B-1.c, B-2.1, B-2.3, B-2.A, B-4. - b.
-In their discussions the Board acknowledged that the design team had provided additional details along with varying views of the building as seen from the west and its relationship to the skyline and recommended that this response satisfied previous guidance and recommendations.
+In their discussions the Board acknowledged that the design team had provided additional details along with varying views of the building as seen from the west and its relationship to the skyline and therefore had no further comment.
 A.2, A-2.2, B-1.c, B-2.2, B.4, C-2.1, C-3, C-6.C, D-4.4, D-5.c.